cms-gem-daq-project/sw_utils/v3ElectronicsUserGuide.md

 You can add the option `-i` to ignore VFAT synchronization errors.

+You can add the option `-a` to accept a bad trigger link status (e.g. trigger link fibers are not connected).

 You are now ready to issue a configure command.
 The configure command is done with `confChamber.py`:

 ```bash